 The dip switches are used to set the location of the router within the MX-Bus system.
-Usage example: A first level, binary setting would require all switches to be placed in the down position.
-For additional detail, please see "Switch Settings," on page 2-26.
+Usage example: A first level binary setting would require all switches to be placed in the down position.
+For additional details, see "Switch Settings," on page 44.